DevonDeRaad/RADstackshelpR/README.md

 done
 ```

-You should now have five directories, named: stacks\_m3, stacks\_m4, stacks\_m5, stacks\_m6, & stacks\_m7, each of which contains an vcf file with all called SNPs for the given parameter settings (i.e., stacks\_m3 = the directory containing output from the iteration where 'm' was set to 3).
-Now we will use RADstackshelpR to determine which of these parameter settings (m = 3-7) is optimal for this dataset according to the 'R80' cutoff (see [Lost in Parameter Space](https://doi.org/10.1111/2041-210X.12775)).
-I have now moved each vcf file into a local directory, and named it according to the parameter settings for the given run.
+You should now have five directories, named: stacks\_m3, stacks\_m4,
+stacks\_m5, stacks\_m6, & stacks\_m7, each of which contains an vcf file
+with all called SNPs for the given parameter settings (i.e., stacks\_m3
+= the directory containing output from the iteration where ‘m’ was set
+to 3).
+Now we will use RADstackshelpR to determine which of these
+parameter settings (m = 3-7) is optimal for this dataset according to
+the ‘R80’ cutoff (see [Lost in Parameter
+Space](https://doi.org/10.1111/2041-210X.12775)).
+I have now moved each
+vcf file into a local directory, and named it according to the parameter
+settings for the given run.

-### Use RADstackshelpR to visualize the output of these 5 runs and determine the optimal value for the parameter 'm'.
+### Use RADstackshelpR to visualize the output of these 5 runs and determine the optimal value for the parameter ‘m’.

 ``` r
 #load RADstackshelpR package